Bridgeton Landfill Reports and Updates

 The Bridgeton Sanitary Landfill is a solid waste landfill located within the boundaries of West Lake Landfill in the Greater St. Louis metropolitan area.
 From November 1985 to December 2004, municipal wastes were accepted under permit at Bridgeton Landfill, a 52- acre site that was originally a limestone quarry.
 Since 2010, a subsurface smoldering event (SSE) has been occurring at the landfill.

-In the Bridgeton Landfill Health Consultation, DHSS did not address health concerns associated with radiological contaminants at West Lake Landfill.
-A separate public health consultation on radiation in groundwater and air was written by ATSDR in 2015.
+In this health consultation, DHSS does not address health concerns associated with radiological contaminants at West Lake Landfill.
+In 2015, ATSDR published a separate public health consultation on radiation in groundwater and air (see their website in Additional Resources below).

 Updates and Reports

 Department of Health and Senior Services Updates

 Department of Health and Senior Services and Department of Natural Resources collected radiological data from locations in the vicinity of the Westlake Landfill to confirm current conditions.
 A similar process was completed in 2013.
 More information can be found at https://dnr.mo.gov/waste-recycling/sites-regulated-facilities/inactive-closed-solid-waste-landfills/bridgeton-sanitary.
 This final report details sample locations and methods, summarizes ambient gamma readings, and discusses laboratory analysis and statistical comparison of air samples collected around the landfill site.

 Follow-Up Review of Department of Natural Resources Air Data

 - Bridgeton Comprehensive Air Sampling Review July and October 2015

 - Bridgeton Comprehensive Air Sampling Review Jan 2015